terrylinhaochen/terrylinhaochen.github.io/_projects/project4-gauth.md

 title: "Gauth AI"
 date: 2024-8-20
 ---
-AI Homework Helper for All School Subjects https://www.gauthmath.com/
+AI Homework helper with advanced reasoning and visualization for all school subjects. https://www.gauthmath.com/